codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 Codefresh integrates with Jira in several ways, both to pull information from Jira to Codefresh for enriched images, and to push information from Codefresh to Jira for notifications in Jira.
 This article describes how set up the integration with Jira for the highest visibility into your CD deployments with image enrichment.
 For information on Jira integration for notifications, see [Jira notification integrations for pipelines]({{site.baseurl}}/docs/integrations/jira/).

-Once you set up the Jira integration for pipelines, you can reference it in your pipeline through a custom or Marketplace step p
+Once you set up the Jira integration for pipelines, you can reference it in your pipeline through a custom, or Marketplace step -  [report-image-step](https://codefresh.io/steps/step/codefresh-report-image){:target="\_blank"} or [jira-issue-extractor](https://codefresh.io/steps/step/jira-issue-extractor){:target="\_blank"}.

 **What are the benefits of integrating with Jira in Codefresh pipelines?**
 * Auotmated authentication